moledoc/hl/README.md

 	- [ ] MAYBE: MAYBE: lsp integration
 	- [ ] MAYBE: vendor SDL2 and SDL2_ttf to simplify dependencies
 	- [ ] MAYBE: possible performance optimization
-		- tokens in map, instead of list
+		- instead of list (of textures/tokens):
+			- linked list
+			- map
 		- compute values/obj only once, that don't need to be recomputed
 - [ ] building
 	- [x] `make